15 Best Bachelor Party Ideas San Francisco 2026 | Group Experiences

 Best for: Large bachelor parties (20-32 people) who want a tournament-style competition.

-Book Indoor Padel Play →Playground Escape Room
+Book Indoor Padel Play →

 An immersive school-themed escape room in San Francisco where your group solves puzzles under time pressure.
 The format reveals who's the brains and who's the chaos agent in the friend group.
 At $50 per person for an hour, this is the easiest bachelor party activity to add to a packed day without blowing the budget.
 Pair it with a bar crawl in the same neighborhood.